 The Dr. Bill Freedman Nature Reserve is located at Prospect High Head, 23 kilometres southwest of Hallifax.
-It is 10 kilometres east of Peggy’s Cove, a popular tourist spot.
+It is 10 kilometres east of iconic Peggy’s Cove.

-Prospect High Head is a popular coastal location for hikers, photographers and people who enjoy birdwatching!
-The Nature Conservancy of Canada has been working here since 2001, protecting 372 acres (151 hectares) for the area's important coastal barrens and forest.
+Prospect High Head is a popular coastal location for hikers, photographers and birders!
+The Nature Conservancy of Canada has been working here since 2001, protecting 151 hectares (372 acres) for the area's important coastal barrens and forest.
 The property provides habitat for native species and also migratory birds.
 The coastline is used by a variety of sea ducks, including eye-catching harlequin ducks, black scoters and long-tailed ducks.

 A tribute to Dr. Bill Freedman